Chapter 29: Toxic Masculinity, Donald Trump, and the American Spirit’s Disease-Part Two

 One lives in this shadow world thinking that it is the only reality.

-What does it reveal about a society when it elevates a figure who embodies domination, aggression, and emotional suppression as a role model?
+What does it reveal about a society when it elevates a figure who embodies domination, aggression, cruelty, and excessive competitiveness as a role model?
 Donald Trump epitomizes the darker side of masculinity—what we have come to call toxic masculinity.
 His behaviors and actions don’t just reflect this mindset but have actively contributed to its normalization, embedding it further into the American cultural psyche.
 This toxicity is literally a mind virus which now threatens the very fabric of a civil, empathetic, and evolving world culture.

 Toxic masculinity extends beyond outdated ideas of “manliness.”
 It speaks to deep-rooted power dynamics and cultural norms that sideline vulnerability and empathy while glorifying domination, aggression, and a rejection of accountability.
 Trump’s rise to prominence helped transform these traits into symbols of strength and success, effectively fostering an environment where unhealthy masculinity thrives.